The Origins of 10 Popular Christmas Carols

 In these early versions, “Hark!
 The Herald Angels Sing" was sung to several different tunes, including "New Britain."
 The jauntier tempo it's sung to today came from German composer Felix Mendelssohn.
 More than 100 years after it was written, English musician William H. Cummings paired the carol to Mendelssohn's cantata Fetgesang.
 While this is the variant that has caught on, it is a development unlikely to be appreciated by Wesley or Mendelssohn.
 The former believed the hymn was best sung slowly, while the latter was a strictly secular musician.

-This jaunty tune dates back to sixteenth century Wales, where its melody and much of the lyrics were pinched from the New Year's Eve song "Nos Galan."
+This jaunty tune dates back to 16th century Wales, where its melody and much of the lyrics were pinched from the New Year's Eve song "Nos Galan."
 Lines like "Oh! how soft my fair one's bosom/ Fa la la la la la la la la," were transformed into Yuletide wishes like "Deck the halls with boughs of holly/ Fa la la la la la la la la."
 This musical makeover was done by Scottish folk music scribe Thomas Oliphant, who built his reputation on old melodies with new lyrics.
 In 1862, his "Deck the Hall" was published in Welsh Melodies, Vol. 2.
 He'd go on to become a renowned translator of songs as well as a lyricist for the court of Queen Victoria.

 But Oliphant's version is not the one most commonly sung today.
 Now called "Deck the Halls," lines like "Fill the meadcup, drain the barrel," have been swapped for "Don we now our gay apparel."
 This variant became popular from revised music sheet printings made in 1877 and 1881.